diegomarquez/game-builder/README.md

 -Examples v4
     - Use HTML to add some on screen explanation of what is going on
+    - Some feed back on what to press

 - Spike Performance Boost
     - Canvas caching